gianpaj/cartrawler.github.io/_collections/_section_ios/usage.md

   // Call this to navigate to the in path flow CarTrawlerSDK.sharedInstance().presentInPath(from: self)

-  // Call this to remove an added vehicle, and trigger a best daily rate fetch CarTrawlerSDK.sharedInstance().removeVehicle()

   // Call this to refresh the best daily rate CarTrawlerSDK.sharedInstance().refreshInPath()

+  // Call this to remove an added vehicle, and trigger a best daily rate refresh CarTrawlerSDK.sharedInstance().removeVehicle()

   ```
   {: title="In Path" }